jeras/TCB/doc/TCB.md

 ### Write confirmation

-Write confirmation could be returned with the same timing as read data.
+Write confirmation is returned with the same timing as read data.

 In case the native system bus is only used for the intend purpose of connecting tightly coupled memories, writes can be assumed to always succeed.